usaid-cs/yesterday-i-learned/canada.md

 🇨🇦

+- [Frontline worker lives in a car](https://torontolife.com/memoir/tim-macfarlane-lives-in-his-van-homeless-during-covid-toronto/): "I make $32 per hour, about $5,250 a month, $63,000 a year. (...) after deductions, taxes, union dues and child support, I take “home” $2,000 a month. (...)
+From that, I subtract my basic living expenses.
+And what’s left over is just not enough to make rent. (...)
+Sometimes my youngest asks, “Why can’t you get a house?”
+I don’t know how to explain my bad decisions, or credit scores, security deposits and leases, to a five-year-old who thinks a house is something he can sketch with crayons or build out of Lego."
+- The [mortgage insurance](https://www.tangerine.ca/forwardthinking/borrowing/how-mortgage-default-insurance-works) insures the lender (maybe a bank) if you default on your payments.
+The lender gets to sell your home.
+If the value of the sale is less than what you owe them, the insurance covers that difference.
+You still end up homeless.
 - Termination with cause makes you lose EI, most of the time.
 - The [instant pot](https://en.wikipedia.org/wiki/Instant_Pot) was invented by Four Chinese-sounding names who worked at Nortel before it went bankrupt.
 - "Breithaupt" (wide capital/peak/head) might have been the German word for ["big head"](https://silicon-valley.fandom.com/wiki/Big_Head).